 On top of the bag, note the webbing loop next to the zipper.
 Use this to hang your bag on a hook for easy storage.

-The Setout Divide’s shoulder straps are made from a comfortable, injection-molded foam that breaks in and conforms to your body over time.
+The Men's Setout Divide’s shoulder straps are made from a comfortable, injection-molded foam that breaks in and conforms to your body over time.
 It's similar to the kind of foam you see in the soles of running shoes.
-It might feel a little stiff at first - that's normal!
+It might feel a little stiff at first, but the foam will quickly break in.

 Adjust the chest strap up and down to fit your body, then tighten it to feel taut for the most comfortable carry.
 Chest straps help keep your backpack close to your body so the load doesn't shift as much.
 Similar to compression straps, a secure and nonmoving load feels lighter on your back.
 If you prefer not to use the chest strap, it's removable.